Series 6 — Episode 1

 A roll of a die and Cooty Gibson (Brian Badcoe) has “unfortunately, only one minute” to sit in a Lotus Simulator, mimicking the actions of an electric racing car set.
 After several laps, the car leaps from the track and crashes - as does Gibson.
 We see his body dumped on the ground, his goggles filled with jigsaw pieces.

-Tara arrives at Steed's flat and hands him a gift-wrapped parcel she found at the door.
-He opens it and is puzzled to find it's a game of snakes and ladders.
-"Someone's playing a game with you", she quips.
-Elsewhere in Britain, a die is rolled and the manservant in attendance (Garfield Morgan) smiles evilly and watches a piece climb a ladder - we cut to the Clyde Dexter (Geoffrey Russell) climbing a real, very tall, ladder.
-Sweating as he climbs the precarious stair, he finally reaches a box marked "Reward" but it opens to reveal a snake-in-the-box which bites him and he falls to the ground - the man at the board traces the piece down a snake to a box marked "Revenge".
-Tara finds a note inside the Snakes and Ladders box: "Go immediately to the children's playground, Merton Park; what you gain on the roundabouts you lose on the swings".
-They find Dexter's body propped up in one of the swings with a pile of jigsaw pieces in his hand.
+Tara King (Linda Thorson) arrives at the flat of John Steed (Patrick Macnee) and hands him a gift-wrapped parcel she found at the door.
+He opens it and is puzzled to find it’s a game of snakes and ladders.
+“Someone’s playing a game with you”, she quips.
+Elsewhere in Britain, a die is rolled and the manservant (Garfield Morgan) in attendance smiles evilly and watches a piece climb a ladder - we cut to Clyde Dexter (Geoffrey Russell) climbing a real, very tall, ladder.
+Sweating as he climbs the precarious stair, he finally reaches a box marked “Reward” but it opens to reveal a snake-in-the-box which bites him and he falls to the ground - the man at the board traces the piece down a snake to a box marked “Revenge”.
+Tara finds a note inside the Snakes and Ladders box: “Go immediately to the children’s playground, Merton Park; what you gain on the roundabouts you lose on the swings”.
+They find Dexter’s body propped up in one of the swings with a pile of jigsaw pieces in his hand.
 Back home, Steed tells Tara he served in the army with Dexter who had died of snake bite - he was a zoologist.
 He then tells her about Gibson - a racing car driver - who was found the week before, lying in a field with car accident injuries.
-He hands her Gibson's jigsaw pieces and asks her to check them out at Jig Creations.
+He hands her Gibson’s jigsaw pieces and asks her to check them out at Jig Creations.

 The manservant leaves a drumming Indian toy at the door with the note: “Boys and girls come out to play, Witney’s dead, hip, hip, hooray.” - he’s found lying on a two-seater swing at the park with more jigsaw pieces.
 The manservant is sent to kidnap Tara, chloroforming her and insert the last two pieces in the before he goes.
 Steed returns and finds the discarded chloroform pad and the completed puzzle, which he takes to Jig Creations.
 The manager says it’s not in his records.
 He looks at it again and realises it’s a picture of the house of Monte Bristow, the games king.
 He drives straight there where he is welcomed by the manservant, who says Miss King is waiting for him.
 He refuses to let the manservant take his hat and umbrella and reveals he knows exactly who Bristow is.
 He cautiously chooses his own drink rather than let the manservant pour one then Bristow suggests a game so he can recover Tara.
 Steed scoffs but is told he already is - he lost the 5:1 chance of picking the drugged decanter, but they expected him to want brandy.